EdouardGautier/Practice-round/README.md

 It is important to have read [the instructions for the competition](practice_round_2021_v2.pdf) beforehand, to understand the rest.

 While reading the file, we create our teams and pizzas in the classrooms.
 Then we sort them in descending order:
 -  The pizzas according to the number of ingredients
 -  Teams by number of members

 Then a limit of common ingredients is given between the pizza and the team.

-#### First step.
+#### First step
 First 0, 1, 2, ..., maximum possible ingredients.
 As soon as a pizza finds a team in the list of available teams, with a number of ingredients less than or equal to the current limit, it is added to the team's order list.
 We move on to the next pizza and start again.
 If a team has the maximum number of pizzas possible ordered, it is removed from the list of available teams.
 This reduces the number of teams in which you are looking for a place.